Philips Lifeline HomeSafe Review

 GPS and Security

 Finally, if you want to add GPS tech, you’d have to opt for the Philips Lifeline GoSafe, which is a combination of an in-home and mobile system, or the GoSafe 2, which is a standalone mobile system.
 These are very expensive as add-ons.
-That’s why we recommend them over the HomeSafe system if you need protection on the go.
+That’s why we recommend this system over the HomeSafe system if you need protection on the go.

 Response times were pretty quick, averaging around 35 seconds.
 The system features excellent audio quality, and communication with the help personnel was smooth and professional throughout our review.

-Philips Lifeline Cost & Contracts
+Philips Lifeline Cost and Contracts

 The monthly fee for the landline option is around $30, which is an average price for an in-home system.
 The AT&T cellular option is approximately $42 per month.
 There are no device fees, and no long-term contracts are required, but there is also no option to choose a more extended payment plan with a more affordable monthly fee.